 The Mount Vesuvius angry explosion happened in 79 A.D.
-We all know the story from our high school classes so I won't get into the details but I will say this - It was sad for me.
-People lived on this exact ground that I'm standing on.
-I really wanted to see the people who are frozen in the positions before dying and that was pretty intense and interesting.
+We all know the story from our high school classes so I won't get into the details but I will say this - It was a sad place for me.
+People lived and did their daily chores on this exact ground that I'm standing on.
 The museum, by the entrance, stores all the archeological finds - this is where you find the human and animal skulls.

-Getting tickets and getting in was pretty easy for us.
-There was barely a line but I think it depends on when you go.
-We got our own tickets that were 20 euros per person.
-At the booth they also give you a map so you don't get lost or you can even use google maps.
-One thing that was a complete shock to us all was the fact how enormous the city actually is and how much the archeologists have found.
+Getting tickets was pretty easy for us because we went during off season.
+The tickets were 20 euros per person that includes a map so you don't get lost because Pompeii is 170 acres.
+Which was the biggest shock because of how much the archeologists have discovered and still are discovering.
 Remember to wear super comfortable shoes, bring a fan and some water if you have to.
-The ground is super slippery and even with my sneakers I almost fell.
-Walk with caution.
+The ground is super slippery and even with my sneakers I almost fell couple of times so walk with caution.

 Coast Of Amalfi

 Amalfi Coast is the prettiest of them all.
 Seriously, this place is built on a side of the mountain.
 The views were breathtaking.
 It's one of the top summer destinations and now I know why.
 The colorful village homes, lemon groves and delicious and fresh made Italian food, all of this will make you fall in love with Amalfi.
 All the restaurants are right on the harbor, which makes dining so much more enjoyable.
-Small city streets and beautiful flowers made up Amalfi Coast.
+Small city streets and beautiful flowers is the niche of Amalfi Coast.